ozekiweb/AIPromptExe/README.md

 ## Features

 - Prompt Sending: Allows users to send prompts directly to HTTP AI APIs from the command line.
-- Dual API Support: Supports Ozeki 10 HTTP API and OpenAI API.
+- Multiple API Support: Supports Ozeki 10 HTTP API, OpenAI API, Deepseek and all other OpenAI API compatible providers.
 - Configurable: Easy to set your preferences via command-line arguments and environment variables.
 - Flexible: Read prompts from Standard I/O, send a simple prompt or customize your request using JSON, use HTTP and HTTPS as well
 - Logging Mode: Provides detailed logging to facilitate debugging and monitoring.